2021 South India floods: India

 Several red alerts were issued for several areas in India, including Cuddalore, Sivaganga, Ramanathapuram, Karaikal, Tiruvallur, Chennai, Kanchipuram, Chengalpattu, Viluppuram, and Tiruvannamalai for 10 to 11 November.
 Over 11,000 were displaced in India due to BOB 05's rainfall impact.

 Kerala

-Although the cyclone didn't move across towards Kerala, it has brought heavy rainfall and delayed the withdrawal of the Northeast monsson in the northern part of the state.
+Although the cyclone didn't move across towards Kerala, it has brought heavy rainfall and delayed the withdrawal of the Northeast monsoon in the northern part of the state.
 Orange alert was issued in the northern districts of the state from November 12 to November 16.

 Tamil Nadu

 The state had its first bout of severe rainfall on 6 November, which the IMD attributed to a cyclonic circulation in the Bay of Bengal.
 This system would eventually strengthen into BOB 05.
 A meteorological station at the time recorded the maximum quantity of rain for the day, 23 centimetres (230 mm; 9.1 in).
 Rainfall totaled 21 centimetres (210 mm; 8.3 in) at both Nungambakkam and Ambattur.
 On 8 November, the former would reach its maximum total amount of 21.5 centimetres (215 mm; 8.5 in).Due to the floods, which were extended from 8–9 November, the state issued a school holiday.
 By 7 November, three people had died as a result of the disaster, and two more had gone missing.
 Flooding also caused traffic disruptions over Chennai, and flood warnings were issued for Vellore as the Mordhana river overflowed.
 Due to the continuing rains, a major reservoir in the state was also expected to reach its maximum capacity.
 On that day, 650 families in a residential area were also rescued.
 Meanwhile, relief and cleanup efforts for the state's displaced citizens have begun.

 By 9 November, five people had died.
 Residents in north Chennai had to deal with knee-deep flooding, and some had already resorted to swimming pools and other available options to avoid getting wet.
 Central Chennai was the hardest hit in the city, as two canals and one river overflowed in the area, causing major flooding.
 Many people there lost their homes, and snakes were said to have been present in their homes.
 Flood warnings were in effect in the impacted areas, as residents expressed concern about cows wading through floodwaters throughout the storm.
 In addition, due to the continuing rain, Chennai has been placed on red alert.
 Reservoirs continued to pour water, and the Tamil Nadu Revenue and Disaster Management Minister announced that 538 huts and four houses had been damaged.
 School activities have also been canceled by the state administration until 9 November.